jolieip/jolieip/README.md

 * Mobile App development
 * Joining hackathons!

+## Clubs and Affliations
+* I am a graphic designer and program manager at UW Blockchain Society.
+* Member of Society of Women Engineers, Women in Cybersecurity

 ## Contact Me
 * You can fill in the contact form on www.jolieip.com to reach me!

 ## Github
 * Feel free to browse through my Github repositories to get a sense of what I have been working on!